 The paper packaging segment of the Group is operated through its five (5) subsidiaries, namely, Ornapaper Industry (M) Sdn.
 Bhd., Ornapaper Industry (Batu Pahat) Sdn.
 Bhd., Ornapaper Industry (Perak) Sdn.
 Bhd., Ornapaper Industry (Johor) Sdn.
 Bhd. and Tripack Packaging (M) Sdn.
 Bhd.

-For the past five (5) financial years, the revenue (before intercompany sales elimination) generated by the paper packaging segment demonstrated consistent growth from 2016 to 2018, except for 2019 and 2020.
-There was slight reduction in revenue by approximately 4% from RM 347.289 million in 2019 to RM 334.208 million in 2020.
-Likewise, the costs of goods sold (before intercompany purchases elimination) also reported corresponding increase trend from 2016 to 2018, except for 2019 and 2020.
-It has reduced by approximately 5% from RM 300.211 million in 2019 to RM 285.617 million in 2020.
+For the past five (5) financial years, the revenue (before intercompany sales elimination) generated by the paper packaging segment demonstrated positive growth, except for 2019 and 2020.
+There was slight increment in revenue by approximately 3% from RM 334.208 million in 2020 to RM 345.561 million in 2021, generally resulted from the higher average selling price offered to the customers in recompensing the aftermath of increase in costs of paper rolls due to the paper shortage.